 To encourage your person, we recommend that you invite and praise them.
 They will make as much eye contact as they can.

-With Sensory Enrichment Therapy, children and adults gradually lose the discomfort associated with eye contact and this issue fades away.
+If this is not enough, know that with Sensory Enrichment Therapy children and adults gradually lose the discomfort associated with eye contact and this issue fades away.

 Stickers on the nose

 For children who have difficulty with eye contact, try this game.
 Instead of forcing them to look at your eyes, place a red sticker on your face.